-4.27 Esther asked the king for the preservation of her people from destruction and boldly accuses Haman of being the adversary.

-4.27.1 The absolute power of these Persian monarchs must be kept in mind.
+Esther asked the king for the preservation of her people from destruction and boldly accuses Haman of being the adversary.
+The absolute power of these Persian monarchs must be kept in mind.
 No one questioned such a monarch.
 The Persian King was thought to be god and gods do not make mistakes.

-4.28 The king leaves the room and goes out into the garden enraged at his "discovery," and when he returns he finds Haman pleading with Esther for his life.
+The king leaves the room and goes out into the garden enraged at his "discovery," and when he returns he finds Haman pleading with Esther for his life.

-4.29 She is reclining banquet style and Haman has laid beside her beseeching her to save him from the King's wrath.

-4.30 Accusing him of attempting to seduce his queen, he ordered Haman to be hanged on the same gallows he had built for Mordecai.
-When Xerxes returned from the garden, he poured his wrath upon Haman and attributed to him the worst of motives for thus approaching the queen.
+She is reclining banquet style and Haman has laid beside her beseeching her to save him from the King's wrath.
+Accusing him of making prurient advances toward his queen, he ordered Haman to be hanged on the same gallows he had built for Mordecai; he poured his wrath upon Haman and attributed to him the worst of motives for thus approaching the queen.

-4.31 I do not think the King really believed Haman was attempting to seduce Esther, he simply jumps to the nearest conclusion which suits his fancy and alleges Haman is trying in his absence to seduce his Queen.

-4.32 The king, learning for the first time that his queen was a Jewess, was overwhelmed by the thought that she and her people had been sold unto destruction by an unalterable decree.
+I do not think the King really believed Haman was attempting to seduce Esther, he simply jumps to the nearest conclusion which suits his fancy and alleges Haman is trying in his absence to seduce his Queen.
+The king, learning for the first time that his queen was a Jewess, was overwhelmed by the thought that she and her people had been sold unto destruction by an unalterable decree.

-4.33 This is the response Mordecai, Esther and many other Jews in the Kingdom of Persia had been praying "for" but deliverance is still a miracle away.

-4.34 To be sure, he had originally consented to Haman's plot without much deliberation; but more than one scholar has thought it is difficult to imagine that he didn't know who had been responsible for initiating this pogrom only two months before.

-4.35 Esther carefully built up her case before finally naming Haman.
+This is the response for which Mordecai, Esther and many other Jews in the Kingdom of Persia had been praying, but deliverance is still a miracle away.
+To be sure, he had originally consented to Haman's plot without much deliberation; but more than one scholar has thought it difficult to imagine that he didn't know who had been responsible for initiating this pogrom only two months before.
+Esther carefully built up her case before finally naming Haman.
 By doing this she made it easy for the King to blame Haman.
 The destiny of man is never a product of what he thinks or does or plans.

-4.36 Just a few days earlier Haman had received from the King a decree to kill Mordecai and all Jews, the day before, Haman had led a Jew in triumphal procession through the streets of the city, and then at the Queen's banquet he finds himself pleading with a Jewess for his very life!

-4.37 It reminds of our Lord's words about those who build new barns to house their new harvest but before their next harvest the owners die.
+Just a few days earlier Haman had received from the King a decree to kill Mordecai and all Jews, the day before, Haman had led a Jew in triumphal procession through the streets of the city, and then at the Queen's banquet he finds himself pleading with a Jewess for his very life!
+It reminds of our Lord's words about those who build new barns to house their new harvest but before their next harvest the owners die.